They Came Together

 The inciting incident occurs at 9 minutes when Joel and Molly literally collide on the street, papers flying everywhere.
 The meet-cute disrupts both their ordinary routines and sets the romantic plot in motion, though they initially dislike each other..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 20 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Joel decides to ask Molly out on a proper date despite the conflict of interest.
+This shows the protagonist's commitment to Joel decides to ask Molly out on a proper date despite the conflict of interest.
 He makes an active choice to pursue the relationship, crossing into Act 2., moving from reaction to action.

 The Collapse moment at 61 minutes (74% through) represents the emotional nadir.
 Here, Molly discovers Joel works for the corporation trying to destroy her business.
 The relationship "dies" as she ends things, calling him a liar.
-Joel loses both the girl and his sense of self-worth., illustrates the protagonist at their lowest point.
+Joel loses both the girl and his sense of self-worth., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 66 minutes initiates the final act resolution at 79% of the runtime.
 Joel realizes he must choose Molly over his job and grand romantic gestures over corporate loyalty.
 He quits his job and prepares to win her back, synthesizing his corporate skills with genuine romantic intention., demonstrating the transformation achieved throughout the journey.